 He is a Fellow of the Chartered Institute of Arbitrators.

 Thomas has a broad practice covering litigation and arbitration, as well as advisory work, in all areas of commercial and business law and commercial chancery, including civil fraud, contractual disputes and insolvency.
-Much of his work has an international element, with clients from jurisdictions including Germany, France, Russia/CIS, Cyprus, Italy, the United States, Gibraltar and the Commonwealth Caribbean.
-He is familiar with Russian business disputes.
+Much of his work has an international or offshore element, with clients from and disputes in jurisdictions including Germany, France, Russia/CIS, Cyprus, Italy, the United States, Gibraltar and the Commonwealth Caribbean.

 He is ranked in Chambers and Partners as a Leading Silk in Chancery Commercial.